patleahy/typecsv/README.md

 ```
     typecsv ex20191014.log | typecsv /tab
 ```

-If now of the expected file extensions match and you don't specify the file type then the program defaults to CSV.

 You can also specify any delimiter you want using the /token argument.
 For example to split the out out of the findstr command using semicolons you could type: